espsrc/droplets/docs/github.md

 We need to compile all our results and send them in a format that helps understanding the process and the results of our analysis.
-One common approach is to describe all the details in the body of the e-mail and send different figures as attachments.
-This is a poor approach that complicates visualization, makes it difficult to connect description and figures, and that probably will miss details on how the results were obtained.
-Alternatively, we can generate a .doc document with descriptions, plots and comments that we can then convert to pdf that anybody can open, but .docs files are difficult to update.
-The alternative we propose it using a Jupyter notebook, which has several
+One common and terrible approach would be to describe the details and results in the body of the e-mail and send different figures as attachments.
+This is a poor approach that complicates visualization, makes it difficult to connect description with figures, and that probably will miss details on how the results were obtained.
+Alternatively, we could generate a .doc document with comments and plots and send it as a pdf, but docs are difficult to update and hard to put together.

+The alternative we propose to use a Jupyter notebook, which has several
 advantatges:

 - It is easy to export as pdf or html, and can be visualized in nearly any platform.
+- It can be easily shared and visualized in Github.
 - It naturally contains the results and the logic followed to obtain them, as already seen in the previous [chapter](jupyter.md)
 - You can seamlessly match explanations, code and results in a continuous narrative.
 - You can easily update them, add or remove content or make small changes.
-- It *explicitly* shows the full process used at each step.
+- It can *explicitly* show the full process of your science.

+You can even write whole books in Github (see [Other resources](#other-resources)

 <h3>Objectives and scope</h3>

 In this section we will show how to use Github to share results with the community or your colleagues.
 You will be able to share code, text documents, figures or notebooks, which can be rendered automatically.

 - Start an account
-- Start a repo (Description, README, LICENSE)
+- Start a repository (Description, README, LICENSE)
 - Upload files
-- Make changes to file and commits
+- Make changes to file and commit them
-- View differences
+- View differences and history
-- Share your work
+- Share your work!

+We will use [Github](https://github.com/), but there are other platforms that offer very similar services and work in almost the same way.
+We recommend you take a look at [Gitlab](https://about.gitlab.com/), and [Bitcucket](https://bitbucket.org/product/) as perfectly viable alternatives.

 # What is Github and how does it work